uiuc-kang-lab/PilotDB/README.md

 # PilotDB

-An online approximate query processing framework that
+An online middleware approximate query processing system that
-1. doesn't require maintaining samples manually
+1. provide user-specified error guarantees (i.e., a priori error guarantees)
-2. makes no modifications to the underlying database management system (DBMS)
+2. requires no maintenance
-3. provides a priori error guarantees
+3. requires no modifications to the underlying database management system
 4. achieves up to 126x speedups

 <p float="middle">